gregorybchris/sand/README.md

 10: 1
 ```

-Note that at each cascade size the frequency approximately doubles.
+Note that at each cascade size the frequency approximately halves.
 By updating the parameters of the simulation, you can change this coefficient.
 This is [scale-free](https://en.wikipedia.org/wiki/Scale-free_network)!